PandorAura/PasswordVault/README.md

 ---

 ## 5. Security & Zero-Knowledge Architecture
-The most critical part of the handover is explaining the encryption flow.
-The application ensures that the server never receives the Master Password or the raw encryption keys.

 ### 5.1 The Encryption Flow
 We implement a **Zero-Knowledge Architecture** using the following technical steps: